jaxxstorm/leebriggs.co.uk/_posts/2022-05-08-learning-to-love-yaml.md

 ### "Ejecting" from YAML

 Pulumi has an _incredible_ command that will allow you to eject immediately from YAML into a general purpose language.
-Despite my wishes, its not called `pulumi look-ma-no-hands` (although you can always alias it to that) but `pulumi convert`.
+Despite my wishes, its not called `pulumi graduate` (although you can always alias it to that) but `pulumi convert`.

 Converting a Pulumi YAML program is as easy as taking your existing Pulumi YAML program and running `pulumi convert --language <insert-language-here>`